setch3000/gg-mlops-hol/workshop/content/1/1_1/_index.en.md

 weight = 21
 +++

-These resources enable devices to register themselves with AWS IoT and operate as Greengrass core devices.
+Through this lab, you will make
 + A token exchange IAM role, which core devices use to authorize calls to AWS services.
 + An AWS IoT role alias that points to the token exchange role.
-+ (Optional) An AWS IoT policy, which core devices use to authorize calls to the AWS IoT and AWS IoT Greengrass services.
++ An AWS IoT policy, which core devices use to authorize calls to the AWS IoT and AWS IoT Greengrass services.
-+ An AWS IoT fleet provisioning template.
-+ An AWS IoT provisioning claim certificate and private key for the fleet provisioning template

 ## To create a token exchange IAM role